Hugh Munro, 9th Baron of Foulis: Harlaw and the Lord of the Isles

-In 1411 Hugh Munro, 9th Baron of Foulis joined Domhnall of Islay, Lord of the Isles the chief of Clan Donald in contest with Robert Stewart, Duke of Albany and Alexander Stewart, Earl of Mar for the Earldom of Ross.
-This resulted in the Battle of Harlaw.
-The Munros fought in the Lord of the Isles 'host' against an army of Scottish Lowlanders led by the Duke of Albany who was temporarily prevented from gaining power in Ross-shire.
+In 1411, Hugh Munro, 9th Baron of Foulis joined Donald of Islay, Lord of the Isles, the chief of Clan Donald, to prosecute his rightful claim to Ross.
+It was opposed by Robert Stewart, Duke of Albany and his agent and nephew, Alexander Stewart, Earl of Mar.
+This resulted in the Battle of Harlaw where the Munros fought in the Lord of the Isles 'host' of 10,000 man against a lesser army of armed knights led by the Earl of Mar, agent for the Duke of Albany, who wanted Ross for his son.

-The result of the battle has been a matter of argument amongst many historians.
-Some have said that Donald and the Highlanders had victory as the Duke of Albany did not return to the Highlands for four years until 1415.
-Others say that Donald failed to inflict a decisive victory because he withdrew back to the western highlands.
-The battle seems to have been indecisive for both sides.
-In 1415 the Earldom of Ross was resigned to the Duke of Albany who in turn awarded it to his son the John Stewart, 2nd Earl of Buchan.
-However it would pass to the Lord of the Isles within a generation.

 Family

 Hugh Munro, 9th Baron of Foulis married Isabelle Keith daughter of William Keith, 1st Earl Marischal, also known as the Great Marishchal of Scotland.
 They had 4 children: